Originally posted March 18, 2014, this post has been updated with new additions.

 - Put yourself in good hands.
 My photographer neighbor made it easy.
-She’s starting a business, she needed a logo, and she came to me.
+When she started her business in 2014, she needed a logo, and she came to me.
 I said, “I need headshots—let’s barter!”
-Thank you Megan Gentry Photography!
-(I don’t want to think about how much longer this would have taken if I did not have a photographer neighbor.)
-If your neighbor isn’t a photographer, you can find a local photographer.
-A professional knows about lighting, angles and editing in a way that you probably don’t.
+In 2021, I hired professional photographer Teryl Jackson of Teryl Jackson Photography.
+I definitely recommend a professional who knows about lighting, angles and editing in a way that you probably don’t.
 And even if you do, it can be hard to see past ourselves, especially when it comes to putting ourselves out there.

 - Have a conversation.
 If you’ve found a great photographer, they’re going to have a process to help you.
 Hopefully this process includes a conversation.
 Mine got to know me and my concerns, like and dislikes.

 - What to wear?
-I ended up super casual (long sleeve t-shirt and jeans) because that’s what I’m comfortable in.
+I ended up super casual because that’s what I’m comfortable in.
 That’s my style.
 Stick to your style—you don’t have to be dressed formally.
 It’s important that you look and feel natural, not stiff or contrived.

 - Colors.
 There are a few things to consider here.
 1) Think about where your picture will be on your website.
 It should go with your color scheme, not clash.
 2) Be careful of wild patterns, especially if they take away from your face.
 It’s fine in fashion, but not in your headshot.
 3) Wear a color that suits your skin tone and doesn’t wash you out.
 Your photographer can help you make these choices.

 - Location.
-I love my house.
+I love my office.
 I knew I’d feel most comfortable here.
-And since my dining room is my favorite room—my location was an easy choice.
+And since I’m behind my computer every day—my location was an easy choice.

 - Go ahead—be trendy.
 Trends can be cool, and they can show that you’re current.
 Since your picture shouldn’t be more than two years old (just like your website should be current!), go ahead—use desaturation, yellowing, or whatever trend moves you.